rancher/docs/content/rancher/concepts/authentication.md

 # Authentication

-One of the key features that {{< product >}} adds to Kubernetes is enhanced user authentication.
+One of the key features that {{< product >}} adds to Kubernetes is centralized user authentication.
+This feature allows your users to use one set of credentials to authenticate with any of your Kubernetes clusters.

-By default, Kubernetes has some authentication shortcomings.
-Namely, users and groups are tied to the two scopes that Kubernetes uses to group resources: global and namespace.
-These scopes make it difficult to manage users and groups across different clusters and namespaces.
-Kubenetes allows integration with other authentication providers that work around these issues using plugins.
-However, this integration is not available to those leveraging cloud-based Kubenetes offerings such as Google Container Engine (GKE).
+This centralized user authentication is accomplished using the {{< product >}} authentication proxy, which is installed with the rest of {{< product >}}.
+This proxy authenticates your users and forwards their requests to your Kubernetes clusters using a service account.

+## External vs. Local Authentication

-Rancher improves on Kubernetes authentication by integrating external authentication.
-Out-of-the-box, Rancher provides integration with the following authentication services:
+The {{< product >}} authentication proxy integrates with the following external authentication services.

 	-	Microsoft Active Directory
 	-	GitHub

-## External vs. Local Authentication
+However, {{< product >}} also provides local authentication.

+In most cases, you should use an external authentication service over local, as external authentication allows user management from a central location.
+However, you may want a few local authentication accounts for managing {{< product >}} under rare circumstances, such as if Active Directory is down.